No-Trade-No-Life/Yuan/README.md

 <img width="2560" alt="image" src="https://github.com/No-Trade-No-Life/Yuan/assets/12707521/b31243a9-18d5-45ed-9c73-6806a8f60f00">

 I'm a software engineer.
 And I want to make money through quantitative and automatic trading.

 There are many great tools and platforms available.
-However, I didn't find one that suited my need, so I created Yuan.
+However, I didn't find one that suited my needs, so I created Yuan.

 Here's why:

 - My trading strategy is secret.
-I am afraid someone illegally obtains the results.
+I am afraid someone illegally obtained the results.
 I can test and run it on trusted devices.
 - The historical data is highly reused and never updated anymore.
 I can download the data once and use it forever.
 So the data should be free.
 - Most devices have installed browsers.
 I can work everywhere through a browser.
 Fast starting without installing Python or other prerequisites.
 - The market is similar around the world.
 I can trade in any global market without changing any strategy code.
 Write once, and run everywhere.
 - Real-world trading is important.
 The trading system should be highly available.
 I can easily create and maintain ones.

 For more general usages:

 - Maybe you feel troubled about coding.
 You can ask an AI assistant for help.
 Just tell AI your idea and run.
 AI can complete the code.
 - Maybe you need to manage your money dispersed across many accounts.